graphql-nexus/nexus-prisma/README.md

 ## Notes

-- Versions of `nexus-prisma` package prior to `0.20` were a completely different version of the API, and had also become deprecated at one point to migrate to `nexus-plugi-prisma` when Nexus Framework was being worked on.
+- Versions of `nexus-prisma` package prior to `0.20` were a completely different version of the API, and had also become deprecated at one point to migrate to `nexus-plugin-prisma` when Nexus Framework was being worked on.
 All of that is history.